 You will work individually or in small groups to explore connections between service, research, and public policy.
 The service sites and service projects provide experiences that have a connection to the food environment, such as housing, transportation, food marketing or farming practices.
 Current service sites include Amherst Survival Center, Amherst Senior Center, and Not Bread Alone.

-Soph-Serve courses are led by Lisa M. Troy, assistant professor in the School of Public Health and Health Sciences and Commonwealth Honors College professor in nutrition, who draws upon her experience in the U.S. Senate and with public health programs.
+Soph-Serve courses are led by Lisa M. Troy, associate professor in the School of Public Health and Health Sciences and Commonwealth Honors College professor in nutrition, who draws upon her experience in the U.S. Senate and with public health programs.
 You will enroll in the following course sequence:

 Science in Public Policy: A Focus on Food Environment (4 credits) *